-Bridge between university study and your future work life, with in-person and virtual internships and projects in New Zealand and overseas
+Bridge between university study and your future work life, with in-person and virtual internships and projects in New Zealand and overseas.

-A range of opportunities to take on a virtual internship, virtual micro-internship or project are offered across the University, and we encourage you to think about fitting this into your programme - it can be a rewarding experience and the chance to increase your networks and employability as you build on your skill set.
+We offer a range of opportunities across the University to take on a virtual internship, virtual micro-internship or project, and we encourage you to think about fitting this into your programme.
+It can be a rewarding experience and the chance to increase your networks and employability as you build on your skill set.